A Pediatrician Reports Back From A Visit To A Children's Shelter Near The Border

 "Children can go through traumatic episodes in their life," Kraft said.
 "In fact, this is called tolerable stress.
 So something awful and stressful happens to a child, but when they have that loving caregiver who can respond to their needs, they can calm down those stress hormones — they can help them become resilient."

-This interview originally aired June 18, 2018.
-Audie Cornish conducted and Andrea Hsu and Renita Jablonski produced and edited the audio interview.
+Andrea Hsu and Renita Jablonski produced and edited the audio version of this story.
+Wynne Davis and Carmel Wroth edited and produced the story for the web.